-The average duration of a therapy session is 60 to 90 minutes.
+The average duration of a therapy/coaching session is 60 to 90 minutes.
 However, it is up to you to determine the length of your session.
-I offer 60, 75, and 90-minute durations.
+We offer 60, 75, and 90-minute durations.
 It is important that you choose a duration that best fits your schedule and meets your needs.
-It has been my experience that longer sessions are needed when two or more individuals participate in a session, such as couples or family therapy.
+It has been our experience that longer sessions are needed when two or more individuals participate in a session, such as couples or family therapy.

-How often do I need to attend therapy?
+How often do I need to attend therapy/coaching?

 Each client is different.
 Recommendations related to the frequency you attend sessions will be offered based on your situation/circumstances and goals.

 Current rates are $125 for 50-60 minutes, $150 for 75-minutes, and $175 for 80-90 minutes.
 If three (3) or more therapy/coaching sessions are purchased at one time, a 10% discount will be applied.